 Three degree weather shouldn’t even be a thing.
 Right??
 I’m pretty sure I would have just stayed in bed when it was legit three degrees last week if it weren’t for the fact that I had multiple important meetings I kind of sort of had to be at.
 But my bed was sooo comfortable with my pup all cuddled up with me and the wind ridiculously loud outside.
 Thank goodness for a coffee maker that I can start from my bed or else who knows where I’d be right now.
 Most likely still under the covers.

-I added in some sugar, a dash of lemon, and a bit of apple cider and kept the drink warming on the stove.
-Then I poured it into mason jars with a little cranberry and star anise garnish and enjoyed a mug in front of the fireplace and Christmas tree.
+I poured the cranberry juice into mason jars with a little fresh cranberry and star anise garnish and enjoyed a mug in front of the fireplace and Christmas tree.
 Oh wait, I added in some vodka, too.
 Did I forget that part?
+Oops.
+I guess that’s what makes it a cranberry cocktail, right??

 The next few days are going to be crazy town.
 I’m so proud of myself for finishing my Christmas shopping in advance, but that doesn’t mean I bothered to wrap anything.
 We’re also having Christmas dinner at our house and while I did my grocery shopping already (go me!), I haven’t even started any of the prep.

 P.S.
 Can we talk about how lovely star anise is?
-I couldn’t find it in my grocery store (only ground) and had to purchase a bottle on Amazon.
+I couldn’t find it in my grocery store (only ground) and had to purchase it on Amazon (affiliate link).
 Something tells me you’ll be seeing it around this here blog lots in the future.

 How are you feeling with the rapidly nearing holiday?
 This will be my last post until after Christmas, so I want to wish a warm and happy holiday to you all!!
-If I had a few more hours in my day (or didn’t have to sleep), I’d send all of you Christmas cards 🙂
+If I had a few more hours in my day (or didn’t have to sleep), I’d send all of you Christmas cards… And probably a bottle of this hot spice cranberry cocktail 🙂

 - 4 cups water